fernando-mf/nuxt-contentful-blog/README.md

-# black-mirror
+# nuxt-contentful-blog

-> Spontaneous Black Mirror App
+> A simple blog app built with Nuxt and Contentful

 ## Build Setup